-Diagnostic accuracy of MeMed for differentiating bacterial
+Diagnostic accuracy of MeMed BV for differentiating bacterial

 from viral infection

 Differentiating between a bacterial and viral infection is vital for both patient health and antimicrobial stewardship—but for many infections, the similarity in patient symptoms makes it challenging.
-Studies investigating the use of single biomarkers, for example, procalcitonin (PCT) or C-reactive protein (CRP), have shown poor predictive as individual biomarkers.
+Studies investigating the use of single biomarkers, for example, procalcitonin (PCT) or C-reactive protein (CRP), have shown poor performance as individual biomarkers.
 Integration of diagnostic tests based on the host’s response to infection may overcome the challenges and variability presented by using individual biomarkers.

 The study found: